DPDK/dpdk/doc/guides/prog_guide/i40e_ixgbe_igb_virt_func_drv.rst

 10 Gigabit Ethernet Controller NIC port.
 The reason for this is that the device allows for a maximum of 128 queues per port and a virtual/physical function has to have at least one queue pair (RX/TX).
-The current implementation of the Intel® DPDK ixgbevf driver supports a single queue pair (RX/TX) per Virtual Function.
+The current implementation of the DPDK ixgbevf driver supports a single queue pair (RX/TX) per Virtual Function.
 The Physical Function in host could be either configured by the Linux* ixgbe driver (in the case of the Linux Kernel-based Virtual Machine [KVM]) or by DPDK PMD PF driver.
 When using both DPDK PMD PF/VF drivers, the whole NIC will be taken over by DPDK based application.